 All in all, the lounge was clean and a good, albeit not luxurious, place to spend some time in, even though it was packed with people.
 The other offerings in the terminal included free newspapers and a (paid) Nespresso machine.
 With some time reserved I made my way to gate A69, which is located at the other end of that part of the terminal.
 It began to fill up quickly.

 The plane was already there, of course.
 It was an A320-200 registered as D-AIWF, named Bruchsal, delivered to Lufthansa in May 2019.
 I found it very nice from the crew that they wrote a little positive message on the "welcome square" on the side of the plane door.
 The cabin was the usual Lufthansa short-haul cabin with ultra-thin seats and without headrests.
 The first three rows constituted the Business Class on this flight; out of the 12 theoretically possible seats, only four were occupied (including mine).
 As usual, C had the same seats as Y, only with the middle seat blocked.
-Legroom seems to be a bit more than in the back rows (see the return flight, which I will link here).
+Legroom seems to be a bit more than in the back rows (see the return flight).
 In my opinion, the cabin was adequate for this flight duration, but I find it a bit lacklustre for flights of more than two hours, especially when considering what airlines offer in Asia or North America.
 Boarding was somewhat chaotic, as only the first boarding group was announced.
 After that, it seemed that they stopped caring about the groups.
 However, it was completed quickly enough, which meant that the doors were closed at 12:10 for a 12:15 departure.

 My particular seat, 2F, is not that recommendable for planespotting, as this row's two windows are positioned in an awkward way.